sanketjo96/next-folio-tech/content/projects/project-1.md

 ---
-title: "E-Commerce Platform"
-summary: "Developed a scalable e-commerce platform handling high traffic with personalized user experiences and multiple payment gateways."
+title: "Healthcare Solutions Porting"
+summary: "Part of a team that modernized a legacy healthcare application, porting it to a new look and feel while mentoring team members on advanced JavaScript."
 image: "https://fakeimg.pl/400x200/"
 author: "Sanket Joshi"
-publishDate: "2021-02-15"
+publishDate: "2024-09-25"
 ---

-# E-Commerce Platform

 ## Summary
-Developed a scalable e-commerce platform that handles high traffic, integrates multiple payment gateways, and features personalized user experiences based on browsing history.
+Part of a team that modernized a legacy healthcare application, porting it to a new look and feel while mentoring team members on advanced JavaScript.

-## Technologies Used
+## Technology
+- GoJS
+- JavaScript
-- React.js
+- Oracle RDBMS
-- Node.js
+- Perl
-- GraphQL
+- Raphael JS
-- PostgreSQL
+- SASS/SCSS
-- AWS (S3, EC2, Lambda)
-- Docker
+- TypeScript

-## Roles
+## Roles and Responsibility
-- Led the front-end development using React.js and Redux.
-- Integrated GraphQL for optimized data fetching and real-time updates.
+- Developed advanced JavaScript features using OOJS, HTML5, CSS, LESS.
-- Managed deployment using Docker and AWS infrastructure.
+- Worked on monitoring tools using Kibana and Grafana.
+- Mentored team members in JS and Perl development.

-## Client
+## Client Domain
-Acme Retail
+Healthcare Solutions

 ## Employer
-Tech Solutions Ltd.
+NOT DISCLOSED

 ## Duration
-January 2021 - July 2021
+May 2016 – Jun 2017 (1 year 1 month)